dchang0/dapimp2/README.md

 FIRMWARE:

 Mikey's original firmware file is included.
-Again, I have not actually assembled this PCB in real life, so there is a chance it won't work.
-But it should work, since the microcontroller is the same and the wiring is the same.
-Double-check the schematic if you are not sure.
+It works on the original DA PIMP 2 as well as this revision 2.

 I am also including Mikey's C source code so that you can modify the firmware.